websanova/wBoiler/README.md

 # wBoiler.js

-A jQuery boilerplate with some simple scaffolding to start building jQuery plugins.
+A jQuery plugin development boilerplate with some simple scaffolding to start building jQuery plugins.

 * [Download the lastest version of wBoiler](https://github.com/websanova/wBoiler/tags)